scoinhawk/cruddy-flask-app/README.md

 # cruddy-flask-app
-# cruddy-flask-app.
-This Flask App was started with Bing-Chat
+# This Flask App was started with Bing-Chat
-#
+# cruddy-flask-app
 from flask import Flask, request, jsonify from flask_sqlalchemy import SQLAlchemy